 Jennifer Twan the fleet-footed Vietnamese girl whom Jamilah refers to as her sister.
 Jennifer drops out of school to assist her severely depressed mother and her six-year-old sister.
 When her mother’s abusive, drug-addicted boyfriend moves in and contributes to the deterioration of her home and life, Jennifer contemplates the offers from the dark side.
 She asks herself if it could possibly be any worse.

 Joseph Babay Jr. (Dragonbrush) The longhaired Filipino Tagger, who is thrown out of his home after his father is forced to pay an enormous restitution for all the graffiti Dragonbrush wrecked on the city.
 He moves in with his tagging buddy Omari and his family.
 Dragonbrush finds that he is drawn to Omari’s sister Jamilah, and wonders if his attraction to her is because she is “so hot” or because she reminds him so much of his late sister.

-Tioni Anderson The daughter of a prominent Oakland minister.
-Tioni resents the expectations that she be more spiritual and better behaved than those around her.
-Tioni rebels in an attempt to distance herself from her family’s beliefs.
+Tioni Anderson the daughter of a prominent Oakland minister.
+Tioni resents the expectations that she is more spiritual and better behaved than those around her.
+Tioni rebels to distance herself from her family’s beliefs.
 She becomes involved with questionable individuals and gets caught up in their activities.

-Yes Unlike Omari’s other friends, the appealing but secretive Puerto Rican tagger clealy has an agenda.
-He appears and dissapears without much of an explanation and won’t answer a straight question about what he’s doing.
+Yes, Unlike Omari’s other friends, the appealing but secretive Puerto Rican tagger clearly has an agenda.
+He appears and disappears without much of an explanation and won’t answer a straight question about what he’s doing.
 The biggest mystery is the skateboard he gave Omari.
 There is more to it than meet the eye.